showell-labs/react-native-fs-fork/README.md

       directory.
   - [Functions]
     - [appendFile()] &mdash; Appends content to a file.
+    - [completeHandlerIOS()] &mdash; For use when using background downloads, tell iOS you are done handling a completed download.
     - [copyAssetsFileIOS()] &mdash; Reads an image file from Camera Roll and writes it to the specified location.
 It also can be used to get video thumbnails.